You have a colleague or loved one who you think deserves an honour from the Queen but don’t know how to go about it?

-Honours recognise and celebrate outstanding achievements.
+The Honours system recognises and celebrates outstanding achievements.
 There are always fewer recipients than people who deserve them and because they are rare, they should be reserved for people:

-What is an MBE and when is it awarded?
-And what does MBE stand for?
+What goes into an MBE award?
+And what does it stand for?

-The MBE is awarded to individuals who have provided long-term, significant community service, or who have been responsible for significant community impact.
+The MBE is awarded to individuals who have provided long-term, significant service to the community, or who have been responsible for significant community impact.
 Recipients will be those who stand out as a positive example to others.

-We understand how to create an honest and effective case which uses the factors which are important to the selection committee members and the Government.
+We understand how to create an honest and effective case which uses the factors which are important to the selection committee members, civil servants and the Government.
 Because of that, we give you an honest assessment of the chances of success based on the facts and then if you want to proceed, we will write the nomination with you.

 Finally, in addition to the nomination itself, we can also help the supporters that you choose to write their letters.

-When the current nomination process was introduced in the 1990s, the purpose was to allow members of the public to more easily nominate the everyday heroes and heroines we meet in our lives; that the Honours shouldn’t be reserved for the rich and elite.
+When the current nomination process was introduced in the 1990s, the purpose was to allow members of the public to more easily nominate everyday heroes and heroines.
+The Prime Minister felt that the Queen's Birthday Honours and New Years Honours shouldn’t be reserved for the rich and elite.

 At Bayleaf, we provide our clients with affordable expertise every day.
 There are other providers of nomination services who charge very differently to our simple pricing structure.
-We built our business with low overheads so we can charge lower prices to our clients to provide nomination support – our writers work remotely so we don’t pay for office space.
-For example, our process works exclusively online, so nobody has to pay travel expenses.
+We built our business with low overheads so we can charge lower prices.
+For example, our writers work remotely so we don’t pay for office space.
+Also, our process works exclusively online, so nobody has to pay travel expenses.

-Finally, our business is 100% focused on MBEs & Queen’s Honours – we don't allow ourselves to be distracted with business awards or other nominations.
+Finally, our business is 100% focused on Queen’s Honours.
+We don't allow ourselves to be distracted with business awards or other nominations.
 Securing these for you is our relentless passion.

 It is perhaps the origin of the Queen’s Honours Awards that divide the masses.
 While some embrace the tradition and all is stands, others cannot bring themselves to participate in a ceremony that harks back to the British Empire.